shunsunsun/GraphModel/DELP/README.md

 (for node_2) feature_1 feature_2 ... feature_n
 ...

-3. citeseer.label: each line represents a node and its class label. node_1 label_1
+3. cora.label: each line represents a node and its class label. node_1 label_1
 node_2 label_2
 ...